 Hungary has a lot to offer when it comes to culture and social activities.
-Either you are an art lover or you prefer discovering the hidden cultural treasures of the countryside, you will find a lot of exciting programmes to do in your free time all year round.
+Either you are an art lover, or you prefer discovering the hidden cultural treasures of the countryside, you will surely find a bunch of exciting programs for your free time all year round.